- What's the difference between App Store and Pro mode?

 - Time Machine snapshots.
 Local time Machine snapshots are located with the .MobileBackups folder under your main disk.
 Snapshots can be anywhere from 50 MB to 20 GB of data depending on how long its been since you've done a backup.
 These files can be accessed by scanning in admin mode.

 - File system metadata.
 This data will grow as the number of files on your disk grows.
 This data is not reported by Space Gremlin in any mode.

-Scanning Restricted Space requires you to open Space Gremlin in Admin mode.
-Admin mode should only be used by downloading Space Gremlin Pro and importing your app store license.
-To use admin mode you'll need to open Space Gremlin using the Terminal.
-Assuming you've places Space Gremlin Pro in your /Applications/ directory you can paste the following command into Terminal.
+Scanning Restricted Space requires you to open Space Gremlin as the root user.
+This feature can only be used by downloading Space Gremlin Pro and importing your app store license.
+To use this mode you'll need to open Space Gremlin using the Terminal.
+Assuming you've placed Space Gremlin Pro in your /Applications/ directory you can paste the following command into Terminal.

 sudo /Applications/Space\ Gremlin\ Pro.app/Contents/MacOS/Space\ Gremlin\ ProYou will be prompted to enter the password for your system.
 Once the application launches, you can scan any of your attached disks and you should be able to now view files that were once Restricted.